-There were three substantive motions that members submitted before the AGM.
-As noted in the call-to-meeting email, substantive motions from the floor are not permitted by federal legislation because members need time to think about and discuss them, and members who are not at the meeting cannot vote on them.
+There were four substantive motions that members submitted before the AGM.
+As noted in the call-to-meeting email, substantive motions from the floor are not permitted because members need time to think about and discuss them, and members who are not at the meeting cannot vote on them.

 Appointments and elections

-Gael Spivak, past president and chair of the nominations committee, discussed the work the committee did to solicit nominations for committee chairs and for director positions on the national executive council (NEC).
-She then presented the list of nominees for the NEC.
+I, as president/past president and chair of the nominations committee, discussed the work the committee did to solicit nominations for committee chairs and for director positions on the national executive council.
+I then presented the list of nominees for the 2022–23 NEC.